rwxe/overflow/README.md

 ### Performance considerations

-Compared with the integer type safety libraries of other languages (such as C++), this library uses some seemingly slow operations, such as division.
-But this does not mean that these methods will be slow, on the contrary, it will be faster than complex implementations in other languages.
-The reason is that Go does not allow forced inlining, and any complex functions will be abandoned for inlining, resulting in additional calling overhead.
-Short functions are lightning fast due to automatic inlining.
-For example, for unsigned 64-bit integer multiplication overflow detection, when inlining is disabled, division takes five times as long as long multiplication, but after automatic inlining is allowed, division takes 1/5 of long multiplication.
+Compared to integer safe libraries in other languages (e.g. C++), this library uses some seemingly slow operations, such as division.
+But that doesn't mean these methods will be slow.
+In fact, because of Go's automatic inlining strategy for short functions and compiler optimizations, these operations are actually very fast in benchmark tests, lightning fast.

+In addition, Go defines the overflow behavior of signed integers, making the detection of signed integer overflow simple and efficient.

 Note that using `//go:noinline` in your business function will not affect the inlining of the library function.
 Only disabling global inlining through `-gcflags="-l"` will affect the inlining of this library function.

 ### Basis and dependencies

-This library is based on Go's official compiler implementation and language specification, which defines the behavior when integer overflow occurs.
+The library is developed based on Go's official compiler implementation (gc) and language specifications.

 ### License